TheForceEngine/TheForceEngine.github.io/index.md

 That said a true color option, which will enable optional texture filtering, will be coming in early 2023.
 And there are plans to add dynamic lighting and bloom options as well.

 ## Cross-platform Support
 Linux is now supported but it requires additional setup.
 For now, you will need to compile from source in order to run Linux.
-You will also need to setup your own midi server, assuming you don't have a midi hardware. **Version 1.10 will have integrated midi synthesis options**, which will remove the midi server requirement.
 For more information, the Downloads page includes links and further instructions.
 In addition, a Flatpak/snap (or similar) package is planned for version 1.10, alleviating the need to manually compile the project.
-Think of version 1.08 as "Linux Early Access."
-If you don't want to compile the code or setup a midi server, it might be better to use Windows for now or wait for version 1.10.
+Think of version 1.09 as "Linux Early Access."
+If you don't want to compile the code, it might be better to use Windows for now or wait for version 1.10.

 ## Minimum Requirements
 * Windows 7, 64 bit / modern Linux Distro.